scaleoutsean/longhorny/README.md

 longhorny volume --resize --data "$((2*1073741824));172,13"
 ```

 The resize action has limits (edit the source code if you don't like them): volumes can't be resized by whichever is smaller: more than 1TiB at a time, or by more than 2x of their existing size.
 This is to prevent fat finger typos.
-If you have a 500 GiB volume you want to grow by 1.5 TiB (to 2 TiB), you can run `--data "$((500*1073741824));172,13"` three times in a row.
+If you have a 500 GiB volume you want to grow by 1.5 TiB (to 2 TiB), you can run resize with `--data "$((500*1073741824));172,13"` three times in a row.
 That shouldn't be too exhausting.

 Unlike `--upsize`, resize does not benefit from filesystem resize done by Trident.
 You'd still have to use host-side utilities at the source to resize the filesystem to the new total size by bytes.
 Some filesystems can do it online, others can't.
 Check your filesystem documentation.